open-cogsci/osdoc/content/neurospin2015.md

 Now open *practice_loop*.
 Add a variable `block_repeat` and give it the value 0.5.
 This means that 0.5 x 18 = 9 cycles of *block_loop* will be executed, just as we want.

 Now open *experimental_loop*.
 Again, add a variable `block_repeat` and give it the value 2.
 This means that each block has a length of 2 x 18 = 36 trials.
-Also, change the number of cycles to 10, and arrange the loop table so that you first have five blocks of `condition1`, followed by five blocks of `condition 2` (see %FigExperimentalLoop).
+Also, change the number of cycles to 10, and arrange the loop table so that you first have five blocks of `condition1`, followed by five blocks of `condition2` (see %FigExperimentalLoop).

 %--
 figure: